gpustack/gguf-parser-go/cmd/gguf-parser/README.md

   -no-mmap
         Specify disabling Memory-Mapped using, which is used to estimate the usage.
 Memory-Mapped can avoid loading the entire model weights into RAM.
   -ol-crawl
         Crawl the Ollama model instead of blobs fetching, works with --ol-model, which will be more efficient and faster, but lossy.
+[Deprecated, as Ollama Model layer page has changed, will be removed in v0.4.0.]
   -ol-model string
         Model name of Ollama, e.g. gemma2.
   -ol-usage